- About Us

 At the Nar Valley Federation, children from Y1 to Y6 study three history units per year.
 In Year R/1 the children follow units which develop early historical knowledge and skills using their own experiences of life and the past as a starting point.
 They will then progress onto units which develop their understanding of changes within and beyond living memory whilst also learning about significant individuals and events both locally and nationally.

-Children in Y2/3 classes follow units which build upon the curriculum started in YR/1; however, they will also encounter both a World History unit and a Local History unit preparing them for their learning which in Years 4, 5 and 6.
+Children in Y2/3 classes follow units which build upon the curriculum started in YR/1; however, they will also encounter both a World History unit and a Local History unit preparing them for their learning in Years 4, 5 and 6.

 In Years 4/5/6, the children study three discrete units of history per year.
 Having mixed age classes and a three-year rolling programme means that developing a sense of chronology over KS2 can be quite a challenge.
 For this reason, we have deliberately ordered our units to ensure that we develop the children's understanding of chronology over the course of each individual year.
 Therefore, in Year A children learn about British history before 1066, in Year B they focus upon British history post 1066 while in Year C they study history units from the wider world.